Skip to content

 • Privacy: Your code never leaves your machine

-• Speed: Parsing is parallel and local
+• Speed: Parsing and analysis are parallel and local

 The core library is the foundation of client-side analysis.
 It handles: